-A guest scicomm blog post by Jeff Dunn.
+A science communications guest blog post by Professor Jeff Dunn.

 Do you want to be a science communicator?
 My answer was “yes” and so I committed two intensive weeks of my life to learn at the Banff Science Communication course.
 Learn I did!
 Hanging out with a super group of like-minded people talking about things I love—what could be better?
 OK, it was in Banff, that was a big perk too!